libnyanpasu/libnyanpasu.github.io/tutorial/install.md

 If you need to autostart, you may need to write a `.desktop` file.
 The following is a sample `.desktop` file that you can place in the `/usr/share/applications` or `~/.local/share/applications/` directory.
-First, let's download the icon for `Clash Nyanpasu`:
+First, let's download the icon for Clash Nyanpasu:
 ::: code-group

 ```bash [User Directory]